Virginia’s Petit Larceny Statute

 It is essential to note that stealing a firearm is automatically classified as grand larceny in Virginia, regardless of the firearm’s monetary value.
 This underscores the seriousness with which firearm theft is regarded under Virginia law.

 Shoplifting is also addressed in Virginia theft laws.
-Under Virginia Code §18.2-103, shoplifting is defined as “concealing or taking possession of merchandise.”
+Under the Virginia Code §18.2-103, shoplifting is defined as “concealing or taking possession of merchandise”.
 Shoplifting or altering price tags on goods is classified as petit larceny if the merchandise’s value is less than $1,000, but it becomes grand larceny when the value exceeds $1,000.

-Seek legal counsel from our team at Scrofano Law, PC, when facing theft-related criminal charges.
+Seek legal counsel from our team at Scrofano Law PC, when facing theft-related criminal charges.
 We can protect your rights and work to get your charges dropped or reduced.

 Potential Defenses for Petit Larceny Charges